colonyos/pycolonies/README.md

 ```

 ## Calling a function
 To execute a function, a function specification must be submitted to the Colonies server.
 The function is then executed by a so-called executor that may reside anywhere on the Internet, for example in a Kubernetes Pod, an IoT device, a virtual machine on an edge server, or a smartphone.
-The Colonies server acts as a mediator, matching function specification with suitable executors.
+The Colonies server acts as a mediator, matching function specifications with suitable executors.

 ![Simplified architecture](docs/images/colonies_arch_simple.png)